dhruv1024/portfolio/Misc/Working_with_probabilities/Notes.md

-Marriage_prob_notes

-Compassion and Empathy
-Honest
-Passion and ambition

-and what is the possibility for women?
-Based on following parameters, can you create a formula to calculate the probability of any on man getting married based on age range and the same for women?
+Based on following parameters, create a formula to calculate the probability of any on man getting married based on age range and the same for women?

 Assumming that male and female ratio is 50-50
 A person has to get married between 20 and 50 years of age, becoming eligible at 20 and stopping trying to find a spouse at 50 due to old age